[clikcontent type=paymentBuyLink replaceable=true]

 Two artists from different geographical locations (Gabriele Quartero from Italy and Russell Bloch from Detroit in the USA) both used red to reflect on the failed American Dream.
 The fact that artists chose to comment on the politics of their own country, as well as on others, shows how close-knit the world has become.
 Despite vast geographical and cultural differences, many people care about each other and about our world as a whole.
 Currently, Red Line Art Works has received over a hundred submissions and the best can be seen on the project’s website www.redlineartworks.org.
 The exhibition also hosted work by experienced artists, like Terry Buchanan and works by artists who until now had never dreamed of calling themselves ‘Artists’.
 It is inspiring to see experienced and novice artists linked by their desire to show that they do care about the state of things and our impact on the world.

-When asked how Chris sees our global future, he commented that two sorts of failure – firstly, climate change and secondly the failure of both corporate businesses and governments (failing in combination), have been leading most of the world into other major problems, like war, inequality, corruption etc. This is a very toxic political mix, and Chris finds himself becoming an unwilling pessimist.
-Most people who follow the news would recognise this feeling – not quite being able to enjoy their happiness because of all these other global things that swirl around us in dire need of repair.
+When asked how Chris sees our global future, he commented that two sorts of failure – firstly, climate change and secondly the failure of both corporate businesses and governments (failing in combination), have been leading most of the world into other major problems, like war, inequality, corruption etc. This is a very toxic political mix, and Chris finds himself becoming an unwilling pessimist - but only sometimes.
+Most people who follow the news would recognise the feeling – of not quite being able to enjoy their lives fully because of all these other global things that swirl around us in dire need of repair.
 However, most of us are at a loss on how to tackle them because the global concerns seem too big to even grasp.
 So, many choose to turn a blind eye on these problems just to stop themselves become depressed, but the issues still nag at us on a subconscious level at least.
 Creativity is one means of escaping such negativity.
 Turning these anxieties into artistic experiences and collecting them in one place, allows artists and audiences to consider them on a more positive level, in a safe space, and to recognise themselves among other like-minded individuals, all willing to discuss these concerns.
 Red Line Artworks is a ‘home base’ for such art works – the submitted work needn’t be formal, overly complicated or technical.
 It is a comfortable space for anyone to show their concerns about the way we are all living now.

-One piece was a depiction of Christ’s Crown of Thorns - the bleeding Christ, his face transformed in agony, was weighed under his crown.
+One piece was a depiction of Christ’s Crown of Thorns - the bleeding Christ, his face transformed in agony, weighed under his crown.
 Instead of ‘thorns’, it was humans bickering and killing each other that was causing him pain.
 The theological question is often raised in the face of all the wars we witness on TV – ‘if there is an all-loving and omnipotent God, how can he/she allow all the suffering ?’
-Rita’s work seemed to reverse this notion by observing that it is us, humans, who are causing the suffering of others, rather than ‘God’ allowing us to suffer.
+Rita’s Lazaro's work seemed to reverse this notion by observing that it is us, humans, who are causing the suffering of others, rather than ‘God’ allowing us to suffer.